HP reports solid Q4 on services growth

-Hewlett-Packard reported an 18 percent jump in profit for its fiscal fourth quarter, thanks in large part to the strength of its services business.
+Hewlett-Packard reported an 18 percent jump in profit for its fiscal fourth quarter, thanks to cost-cutting efforts and the strength of its services business.

 HP's profit for the quarter ended Oct.
 31 was US$2.4 billion, or $0.99 per share, up from $2.1 billion, or $0.84 per share, in the same quarter last year, the company announced Monday.
 Revenue fell 8 percent to $30.8 billion.

 Revenue was down in almost all segments, including Enterprise Storage and Servers, where it slipped 17 percent to $4.2 billion, and the Personal Systems Group, where it fell 12 percent to $9.9 billion.
 Revenue in the company's printing and imaging group also shrank, by 15 percent to $6.5 billion, HP said.

 But as with the previous quarter, services was a bright spot.
 Revenue from that group increased 8 percent from a year earlier to $8.9 billion, HP said.
 Its operating profit from services increased to 16.2 percent of revenue, up from 11.4 percent a year earlier, and contributed $1.4 billion to HP's bottom line.

 HP has cut about 19,000 jobs from the services group since it closed its EDS acquisition last year, and that work is now almost complete, Chairman and CEO Mark Hurd said on a conference call.

 As it reported two weeks ago, HP's outlook for 2010 improved slightly during the last quarter.
 It expects 2010 revenue of $118.0 billion to $119.0 billion, up from its prior estimate of $117.0 billion to $118.0 billion, and earnings per share of $3.65 to $3.75, up from $3.60 to $3.70.